 - On-going dialogue with Shell on the planning and design of all installations and activities so that they do not affect the marshes.

-- Demonstrated that re-flooding of currently dried out land can revitalise biodiversity and benefit local communities, and therefore needs to be seriously taken into consideration in future planning of marsh restoration and hazard reduction.
+- Demonstration that re-flooding of currently dried out land can revitalise biodiversity and benefit local communities, and therefore needs to be seriously taken into consideration in future planning of marsh restoration and hazard reduction.

 - For UNEP we carried out a global comparative analysis of the Iraqi Marshlands for biological diversity and institutional management as part of the nomination of the Mesopotamian Marshlands as a World Heritage site.

 This video provides an overview of the many challenges facing the marshes.